alt-coin-xao/alloy/README.md

 # License

-Alloy is licensed under the "MIT License", see [LICENSE](LICENSE) for more info..
+Alloy is licensed under the "MIT License", see [LICENSE](LICENSE) for more info.